georgringer/news/README.md

 | **Read online:** | https://docs.typo3.org/p/georgringer/news/main/en-us/ |
 | **TER:**         | https://extensions.typo3.org/extension/news/          |

-### 2.2 Minimal setup

-1) Include the static TypoScript of the extension. **Optional:** If your templates are based on Twitter Bootstrap, add the TWB styles as well to get optimized templates.
-2) Create some news records on a sysfolder.
-3) Create a plugin on a page and select at least the sysfolder as startingpoint.

 ## 3 Help supporting further development

 **Why?** The news extension is a powerful tool with a lot of features, always trying to thrive on the latest possibilities of the TYPO3 core.
 This implies a lot of work bringing this to the TYPO3 community.